Cirsium congestissimum is a perennial herb of 1-1.5m in

 densely on branch tips; the involucral bracts significantly bend

 backward.
-Radical leaves are gone in the flowering time.
+Radical leaves are gone during flowering.
 Bloom time:

 September-October. |